 - Setting up a limited liability company offers just that – limited liability

 - Shareholders in a limited liability company are only liable to lose the share capital they subscribe

 - For sole traders and in partnerships, the individuals personal assets are at risk if there is a claim against the organisation

 - A company is a legal form of business organisation.
 It is a separate legal entity and, therefore, is separate and distinct from those who run it.
 The company (and not the shareholders) is the appropriate person to be sued in the event that debts are incurred by the company which remain unpaid, despite demand

-- Scope for greater company pension scheme to be secured through a limited company
+- Company pension scheme to be secured through a limited company

 - A limited company has a greater ability to raise finance by the issue of shares

 - Shareholders looking for outside investors to invest may be able to take advantage of the tax incentive Relief for Investment in Corporate Trades, otherwise known as the Business Expansion Scheme (BES).
 The scheme provides individual investors with tax relief in respect of investment in certain manufacturing, service, tourism, research, constructing and certain music recording activities.
 This can substantially reduce the cost to an investor or his investment.
 It also enhances the ability of eligible companies to attract outside investment.

 - Ownership of a limited company can be spread over a greater number of people

 - Personal tax advantages can accrue for directors of a limited company